-For 2017, the amounts in this column also include fully-vested performance-based RSUs that were granted in 2017 and in the first quarter of 2018 to satisfy amounts earned for achieving quarterly and full-year performance targets under the Company's 2017 incentive bonus plans.
-The grant date fair market value of these RSUs was \$604,261 for Mr. Harshman, \$157,679 for Mr. Kalra, \$187,881 for Mr. Ben-Natan and \$175,352 for Mr. Haltmayer.

-For 2016, the amounts in this column also include performance-based RSUs that were granted in connection with the Company's 2016 incentive bonus plans, with vesting based on achievement of third and fourth quarter, and full-year, 2016 performance targets.
-The grant date fair market value of these performance-based RSUs was \$336,402 for Mr. Harshman, \$136,446 for Mr. Covert, \$132,623 for Mr. Ben-Natan and \$97,619 for Mr. Haltmayer.
+For 2020, this column reflects cash amounts earned by all NEOs for first-half and second-half 2020 achievement under the Company's 2020 incentive bonus plans.
+Actual payment of the earned amounts for second-half achievement occurred in the first quarter of 2021.

-- For 2019, this column reflects cash amounts earned by all NEOs for first-half and second-half 2019 achievement under the Company's 2019 incentive bonus plans.
+For 2019, this column reflects cash amounts earned by all NEOs for first-half and second-half 2019 achievement under the Company's 2019 incentive bonus plans.
 Actual payment of the earned amounts for second-half achievement occurred in the first quarter of 2020.

 For 2018, as described in footnote (1) above, amounts earned by the NEOs (other than Mr. Harshman) for achieving performance targets for the first half of 2018 under the Company's 2018 incentive bonus plans were satisfied through the issuance of fully-vested PRSUs in the third quarter of 2018, and such earned amounts are not reflected in this column.
 Amounts earned by Mr. Harshman for first-half 2018 were paid in cash and are included in this column.
-This column also reflects cash amounts earned by all NEOs for second-half 2018 achievement and full-year overachievement under the Company's 2018 incentive bonus plans, and actual payment of the earned amounts occurred at the end of 2018 and in the first quarter of 2019. - For 2017, as described in footnote (1) above, amounts earned under the 2017 incentive bonus plans were satisfied through the issuance of fully-vested performance-based RSUs shortly after the end of the quarter for which they were earned, and such earned amounts are not reflected in this column - The amounts in this column include, for U.S. based NEOs, group life insurance premiums, employer paid medical and dental plan premiums, HSA contributions, and 401(k) matching contributions up to \$1,000 for NEOs that participate in the Company's 401(k) plan.
+This column also reflects cash amounts earned by all NEOs for second-half 2018 achievement and full-year overachievement under the Company's 2018 incentive bonus plans, and actual payment of the earned amounts occurred at the end of 2018 and in the first quarter of 2019.

+The amounts in this column include, for U.S. based NEOs, group life insurance premiums, employer paid medical and dental plan premiums, HSA contributions, and 401(k) matching contributions up to \$1,000 for NEOs that participate in the Company's 401(k) plan.
 For Mr. Ben-Natan, amounts include payments made into education, pension and disability and social security funds pursuant to Israeli statutory requirements, and a car allowance in accordance with local market practice.
-For Mr. Louvet, the amount includes \$144,997 for housing and school tuition allowances as part of Mr. Louvet's expatriate package for relocating from France to the U.S. - (4) Mr. Kalra received a one-time discretionary bonus payment in December 2018 in recognition of his performance and contributions to the Company. - (5) Mr. Ben-Natan is paid in Israeli Shekels and his salary, non-equity incentive compensation and "all other compensation" amounts set forth in this table have been converted into U.S. dollars using the exchange rate in effect at the time of calculation.
+For Mr. Louvet, the amount includes \$144,997 in 2019 and \$76,900 in 2020 for housing and school tuition allowances as part of Mr. Louvet's relocation package for moving from France to the U.S. For Mr. Graham, the amount includes employer paid medical and life insurance, pension contributions, and car and fuel allowances in accordance with local market practice.

+4) Mr. Kalra received a one-time discretionary bonus payment in December 2018 in recognition of his performance and contributions to the Company.

+Mr. Ben-Natan is paid in Israeli Shekels and his salary, non-equity incentive compensation and "all other compensation" amounts set forth in this table have been converted into U.S. dollars using the exchange rate in effect at the time of calculation.

+Mr. Graham was appointed Senior Vice President, Global Sales and Video Services, on August 1, 2020.
+Mr. Graham is paid in British pound sterling and his salary, non-equity incentive compensation and "all other compensation" amounts set forth in this table have been converted into U.S. dollars using the exchange rate in effect at the time of calculation

+Mr. Louvet's employment with the Company terminated on August 17, 2020.